saeidamiri1/python_training_platform/docs/book/ch7_decorator/ch7_decorator.md

 ```

 ## Chaining Decorators
-we can apply multiple decorators to a single function by placing them one after the other, with the most inner decorator being applied first.
+We can apply multiple decorators to a single function by placing them one after the other, with the innermost decorator (the one closest to the function) being applied first.

-You use the apply multiple decorators on a single function.
+This allows you to layer functionality by using multiple decorators on a single function.

 ``` python
 def wrapper (fn):